kyma-project/kyma/docs/serverless/08-03-bind-service-instance.md

 ---
-title: Bind a Service Instance to a Function
+title: Bind a ServiceInstance to a Function
 type: Tutorials
 ---